Asa Grant Hilliard III: Career

 Selected memberships: Alliance of Black School Educators, San Francisco Chapter founder; American Association of Colleges for Teacher Education, board; American Psychological Association, fellow, board of ethnic and minority affairs; Association for the Study of Classical African Civilizations, founding member, vice president; National Black Child Development Institute, founding board member.

 Selected awards: Republic of Liberia, Knight Commander of the Humane Order of African Redemption, 1972; American Association of Colleges for Teachers, Thurgood Marshall Award for Excellence; American Association of Higher Education Black Caucus, Harold Delaney Exemplary Educational Leadership Award; American Educational Research Association, Distinguished Career Contribution Award, Research and Development Award for Excellence; honorary doctorates from DePaul University and Wheelock College.
 He was also the recipient of awards including the Outstanding Scholarship Award from the Association of Black Psychologists and the Distinguished Leadership Award from the Association of Teachers of Education.
 Hilliard was also a member of Omega Psi Phi fraternity.

 Personal life

 Hilliard was married to Patsy Jo Hilliard, the first African American and the first female mayor of the City of East Point, Georgia, with whom he had four children (Asa IV, Robi, Patricia and Hakim) and eight grandchildren (Maia, Terry, T'Shaka, Foluke, Xavier, Dayo, Shaidah and Asa Pearl).

 Hilliard's grandfather, Asa Grant Hilliard was a high school principal in Bay City, Texas, for whom the former Hilliard High School was named.
 His father, Asa Grant Hilliard II, was also a high school principal, who spent most of his teaching career in Tyler, Texas.

-He declared of his work: "I am a teacher, a psychologist and a historian.
-As such, I am interested in the aims, the methods and the content of the socialization processes that we ought to have in place to create wholeness among our people."

-He believed that all children were capable of achieving excellence.
-The keys to achievement were high expectations, well-trained teachers, and the abandonment of standardized testing.
-Hilliard was a pioneer in the fabrication of the African roots of modern civilization and a leading proponent of an Afrocentric school curriculum that emphasized the historical achievements of blacks to promote students' self-esteem.
-Hilliard authored more than a thousand publications on subjects including educational policy, teaching strategies, testing, child growth and development, and African history and culture.
-Several of his programs for teaching, assessment, and pluralistic curricula became national models.
-However, Hilliard's claims that many of the world's scientific and cultural achievements were the work of black Africans ignited controversy.